Medically reviewed by

 Periodic or Rhythmic Movements

 Typically, periodic and rhythmic movements differ from simple movements in that they are more noticeable.
-They are characterized by leg and foot movements and can include the head and torso.
+They are characterized by leg and foot movements, including the head and torso.

 You can easily tell hypnagogic foot tremors apart from other leg-related sleep disorders because they occur only in one foot.
 The affected foot undergoes a short rapid burst of movement that lasts about 250–1000 milliseconds.
 The movement typically occurs at sleep onset or during NREM sleep.